anthonylu23/pomodoro-timer/README.md

-Pomodoro-timer built with React.js and JavaScript
+Pomodoro-timer built with React.js and JavaScript, deployed with AWS Amplify.